ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

   * `Indexing` -  This setting determines which [***Analyzer***](../../../indexes/using-analyzers) can be used:
      * ***Exact*** - The _'Keyword Analyzer'_ is used.
 The text is not split into tokens, the entire value of the field is treated as one token.
      * ***Default*** - The _'LowerCase Keyword Analyzer'_ is used.
 The text is not split into tokens.
 The text is converted to lower-case, and matches are case insensitive.
      * ***Search*** - Select an analyzer to use from the dropdown menu.
 If you set Indexing to 'Search' and do not select an analyzer, the analyzer is _'StandardAnalyzer'_ by default.
+Whenever you create a [custom analyzer](../../../studio/database/settings/custom-analyzers), it is added to this dropdown menu.

 #### Default Index Field Options: